athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Standalone Adventures/Fall of Plaguestone/Giant Lightning Serpent.md

     desc: "`pf2:1`  The serpent uses an action to coil itself; increasing its reach with its fangs from 5 feet to 10 feet.
 After the serpent strikes with its fangs, it becomes uncoiled."

   - name: "Lightning Rattle"
-    desc: "`pf2:2`  The serpent rattles its strange metal tail and unleashes a bolt of lightning in a 60-foot line.
+    desc: "`pf2:2`  The serpent rattles its strange metal tail and unleashes a bolt of lightning in a @Template[line|distance:60].
 The bolt deals 2d10 electricity damage (DC 17 Reflex check save).\n\nOnce the giant lightning serpent uses this ability, it must wait 1d4 rounds before doing so again."

 ```